CMBSciPol/furax/README.md

-# AstroSim
+# Furax

-Building blocks for astrophysical inverse problems.
+Furax: a Framework for Unified and Robust data Analysis with JAX.

+This framework provides building blocks for solving inverse problems, in particular in the astrophysical and cosmological domains.

 ## Installation of the stable packaged distribution